BzowK/RealPKEMeter/README.md

 # Real PKE Meter #

-*This project is currently under development*
+*This project is currently under development.
+All components have been individually tested, however the final prototype has not been completed yet*

 The goal of this project is to create a working PKE Meter (Ghostbusters) which is similar to the original's design however offers the below features: